danielendeg/nugetpackageupdate/specs/ProfilesValidation/Profiles and Validation.md

 But we need to make sure that the resolvers pick up these profiles.
 Another option would be through the portal or the control plane.

 We should also consider adding well known profiles to the server by default, e.g. US Core.

+**Note**: StructureDefinitions and ValueSets can be very large.
+So large in fact that they would not fit in CosmosDB.
+They should probably be stored somewhere else.

 # Test Strategy